Table of Contents

 What are the Three Value Disciplines?

-The Three Value Disciplines appear in the triangle, and each represents a distinct element driving how business processes bring value to the customer.
+The Three Value Disciplines appear in the triangle, and each represents a distinct element driving how business processes enhance value creation for the customer.
 They are operational excellence, customer intimacy, and product leadership.

 Each of the disciplines is discussed in more detail below.